chidokun/chidokun.github.io/content/posts/software/mime-type-and-upload-file-problem.en-us.md

 |`66 74 79 70 69 73 6F 6D`|`ftypisom`|4|mp4|ISO Base Media file (MPEG-4)|
 |`37 7A BC AF 27 1C`|`7z¼¯'␜|0|7z|7-Zip File Format|

-Besides using the *File signature*, sometimes it's necessary to read file content to find the exact file type.
+Besides using the *file signature*, sometimes it's necessary to read file content to find the exact file type.
 For example, SVG format is essentially XML.
 Therefore, to determine it, in addition to having to read *magic number* to determine the XML format, it is also necessary to read more content inside to determine the SVG format correctly.

 Some other formats, such as *Apple iWork*, are actually a collection of XML files inside a Zip file.
 At this time, the Zip file is responsible for making the container containing the XML files.
 File type identification becomes more difficult due to the need to decompress the content inside.